We are non-commercial, all volunteer and supported by our readers. Please help sustain the Dew by making a donation.

 Subscribe to my RSS Feed: http://likethedew.com/author/Joel Groover/feed/

-Posts by Joel Groover:
+By Joel Groover:

 On weekends Brenda Rhodes guides her clients through a 10,000-square-foot warehouse full of tables, beds, sofas, mirrors and more.
 After picking out exactly what they want, her clients, often families with kids, stand near the loading docks and watch with satisfaction as their newly selected goods get loaded onto waiting trucks for home delivery.
 While this might sound like an expensive shopping spree, Rhodes is not running some designer space for the well-heeled.
 Over the past couple of years, she and her Marietta-based non-profit, Simple Needs GA, have helped hundreds of people emerge from homelessness, domestic violence and other desperate situations…